AlwaysLoveme/capacitor-plugin-phonecall/README.md

 # capacitor-plugin-phone-call

-a phone call plugin for Capacitor
+a phone call plugin for Capacitor3, apply for IOS/Android

 ## Install